Best Places to See Monarch Butterflies in Southern California

 Point Mugu State Park in Malibu

-Point Mugu State Park in Malibu is a great place for seeing monarch butterflies.
-The park has two distinct habitats that cater to the different types of migratory patterns, and each habitat offers various species of butterfly.
+Point Mugu State Park in Malibu is an excellent place for seeing monarch butterflies.
+The park has two distinct habitats that cater to the different types of migratory patterns, and each habitat offers various species of butterflies.

 The Los Angeles County Arboretum and Botanic Garden in Arcadia